 This clinical education course will be the second of three experiences for the student.
 It will consist of 6 weeks in a clinical setting.
 The student will have the opportunity to pursue a specific clinical practice area, i.e. pediatrics, geriatrics, or orthopedics, etc. The student performs advanced skills with immediate to moderate supervision of the clinical instructor.
+The student works towards full development of competency and proficiency as a PTA.
 Prerequisite: PTAS 2700 WITH MIN.
-GRADE OF P AND PTAS 2770 WITH MIN.
+GRADE OF PAND PTAS 2770 WITH MIN.
+GRADE OF C AND PTAS 2790 WITH MIN.
 GRADE OF C (0/0/225/0)